 What is cassava flour?
 Cassava flour is made from the root of the cassava plant.
 It has a neutral flavor and light texture.
 Cassava flour is naturally gluten-free, grain-free, vegan, and nut-free.

 For those following a paleo diet or Whole30 guidelines, cassava flour makes an excellent baking flour substitute.
-Now, here’s all the ingredients you’ll need for this flatbread:
+Now, here are all the ingredients you'll need for this flatbread:

 - Canned sweet potato puree

 - Cassava flour